IzzyBrand/cs1951c_demos/mobile_robots_project.md

 ## Step 3: Use a sensor!

 Add a sensor to your robot, and come up with an interesting behavior that makes use of a sensor.
 Mobile robots have significant potential to exhibit very life-like/funny/interesting/complex behavior with a minimal amount of code.
 Remember the example of a light-seeking robot with just two light sensors and two wheels?
-Think about how you can incorporate randomness into your !
+Think about how you can incorporate randomness into your bot!

 Some sensor ideas: